plokhotnyuk/jsoniter-scala/README.md

   trace:tracepoint
 ```

-Following command can be used to profile and print assembly code of the hottest methods, but it requires [a setup of an
+Following command can be used to profile and print assembly code of the hottest methods, but it requires [a setup of
-additional library to make PrintAssembly feature enabled](https://psy-lob-saw.blogspot.com/2013/01/java-print-assembly.html):
+`hsdis` library to make PrintAssembly feature enabled](https://builds.shipilev.net/hsdis/):
 ```sh
 sbt jsoniter-scala-benchmarkJVM/clean 'jsoniter-scala-benchmarkJVM/jmh:run -prof perfasm -wi 10 -i 10 -p size=128 BigIntReading.jsoniterScala'
 ```